Last Updated on by Angie

 Open only for dinner, this place seemingly always has a line out the door.
 The menu is written on a floor-to-ceiling piece of paper hung on the wall by the entrance, and you order at the counter.

 Classics like borscht, pierogies, and stuffed cabbage fill the menu, as well as some intriguing sandwich and small plate options- and everything is vegan.
-There's even a bar with wine, cocktails, and several Pittsburgh breweries on tap- including Roundabout, Draai Laag (now known as Strange Roots), Helltown, and Voodoo to name a few.
+There's even a bar with wine, cocktails, and several Pittsburgh breweries on tap- including Roundabout, Strange Roots, Helltown, and Voodoo to name a few.

 We ordered borscht, pierogies, stuffed cabbage, and a few drinks and squeezed four people into a table for two on a busy Friday night (the only seat we could find).
 The food started coming out rather quickly, even before our cocktails were done.